-The Fund invests principally in equities of smaller companies that are listed on a recognised stock exchange in the USA.
+The Fund invests principally in equities of companies that are listed, headquartered or that exercise the predominant part of their economic activities in the USA.

 The Fund is actively managed.
 The Investment Manager uses multiple sources of information, both to generate ideas and to assist in validating and testing candidate companies for investment.
-External research is also used in order to tap into knowledge alre ady available and to look for different views.
-The Investment Manager carries out a significant amount of analysis of wide reconomic trends to understand cyclical and long-term trends and the outlook.
+External research is also used in order to tap into knowledge already available and to look for different views.
+The Investment Manager carries out a significant amount of analysis of wider economic trends to understand cyclical and long-term trends and the outlook.